Why Listing Early in the Week Helps Sellers

 2) You reduce the risk of a “dead arrival” first impression

-The first 48–72 hours matter—not because the listing expires after three days, but because that’s when your home is “new” to the market.
+The first 48–72 hours matter.
+Not because the listing expires after three days, but because that is when your home feels “new” to the market.

-If you go live late Friday and your agent can’t get showings in place (or you can’t accommodate them), the listing can feel stale by Monday—even though it’s technically brand new.
+If you go live late Friday and your agent can’t get showings in place, the listing can feel stale by Monday.
+However, it may still be technically brand new.

 Early-week timing helps you: